MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/shared-projects.md

 ![Project reference to Shared Project](shared-projects-images/xs-reference.png)

 Once the Shared Project is referenced by another library or application you can build the solution and view any errors in the code.
-When the Shared Project is referenced by _two-or-more_ other projects, a menu appears in the top-left of the source code editor that shows choose which projects reference this file.
+When the Shared Project is referenced by _two-or-more_ other projects, a menu appears in the top-left of the source code editor that shows which projects reference this file.

 ## Shared Project Options